Skip to content

 Use it to choose the right walkthrough, decide what should be automated, and identify the tests that need manual review instead of a mechanical rewrite.

-Choose The Walkthrough
+Choose The Starting Point

 Starting point Use this guide Current fit